 The second fraud risk specific to non-profits is misuse of restricted funds.
 An executive director who diverts restricted programme funds to cover an operating shortfall is committing fraud even if no cash leaves the organisation.
 The restriction is a legal obligation to the funder.
 Violating it is not just an accounting error.

-Governance structures in non-profits often make fraud harder to detect.
+In our experience, governance structures in non-profits make fraud harder to detect.
 Many Dutch foundations (stichtingen) have small boards, sometimes only two or three members.
-ISA 315.A88 notes that smaller entities may have less formal internal control environments.
-A foundation where the director is also the sole signatory on the bank account, approves all expenditure, and reports to a board that meets twice a year has weak segregation of duties.
+ISA 315 .A88 notes that smaller entities may have less formal internal control environments.
+A foundation where the director is also the sole signatory on the bank account and approves all expenditure, while the board meets only twice a year has weak segregation of duties.
 Your ISA 240 risk assessment should address this directly.

-Ask these questions: who approves expenditure?
+Ask these questions in the planning stage: who approves expenditure?
 Is there a second signatory on payments above a threshold?
 Does the board review actual expenditure against the budget at each meeting?
 Does anyone independent of the director review bank statements?
 If the answer to more than one of these is “no,” you have an environment where management override risk under ISA 240.31 is elevated.
 Document the control weakness and consider whether it changes your planned nature, timing, or extent of testing.

 Related-party transactions in non-profits also require attention.
 ISA 550.10 requires you to identify related-party relationships.
-In a foundation, related parties include board members, the director’s family members, and any organisations in which board members have a financial interest.
-The risk is that the foundation pays above-market rates for services provided by related parties (consultancy, property rental, IT services).
+In a foundation, related parties include board members, the director’s family members, organisations in which board members have a financial interest, and any entity providing services to the foundation on non-arm’s-length terms.
+The risk is that the foundation pays above-market rates for services provided by related parties (consultancy, property rental, IT services, or seconded staff).
 Obtain the register of interests (if one exists) and test a sample of payments to parties connected to management or the board.

 Volunteer contributions and in-kind income